tests-always-included/password-strength/doc/entropy-seems-wrong.md

 When creating a password, your goal is to make it very difficult to guess or hack.
 Sometimes you think your password is super secure because it is long.
 Other times the password was randomly generated.
 Maybe you are here because the entropy value seemed too high when you typed in "aaaaaaaa" or you were wondering why that's not the same entropy as "zzzzzzzz".

-Regardless the reason, let's dive a little into the math that is surrounding the entropy scores.
+Regardless the reason, let's dive a little into the math surrounding the entropy scores.

 Calculation of Entropy